 The Trust has implemented a liquidity risk management program and related procedures to identify illiquid investments pursuant to Rule 22e-4.
-If the limitation on illiquid investments is exceeded, other than by a change in market values, the condition will be reported to the Board and, when required by the Liquidity Rule, to the SEC.
+If the limitation on illiquid investments is exceeded, the condition will be reported to the Board and, when required by the Liquidity Rule, to the SEC.